 A surge analysis shall be undertaken for any pipeline within a pumped system or system containing automated valves.
-The source of any significant pressure surges or right-pressure areas shall be identified and remedial measures to minimise pressure surges designed and specified.
+The source of any significant pressure surges of high pressure areas shall be identified and remedial measures to minimise pressure surges destance and specified.